Kayli/logspub/dev/databases.md

 ## sql syntax

+- joins
+  - actively use concepts/imagery of venn diagrams
+  - types
+    - inner join
+    - left outer join
+    - right outer join
+    - full join
+    - cross join: cartesian product, all possible permutations
+    - self join

 - "having" clause
   - used when filtering is needed for aggregate functions on grouped results

+## data warehouses

+- star vs snowflake schema
+  - both feature central 'facts table' with many 'dimension tables'

+  - star schema
+    - is simpler
+    - dimension tables are denormalized
+      - making it easier to understand and query
+      - they may contain redundant data for ease of use and performance
+    - denormalization means it requires fewer joins
+      - resulting in potentially faster query performance

+  - snowflake schema
+    - is more efficient
+    - dimension tables are more normalized
+      - this potentially reduces redundancy and saves storage space
+      - but slows down queries because more joins are now necessary

+## commonly used datastructures

+- b+ tree
+- hashtable

 ## useful tools